MinnieYuen/minnieyuen.github.io/_pages/cv.md

 - *Sociative Causative Zing in Cantonese*
   Linguistics and Asian Languages 2025, Poznan, Poland
   (2025.03.16–17)

+- *Sociative Causative Zing in Cantonese*
+  Workshop on Innovations in Cantonese Linguistics 7 (WICL-7 ), Provo, Utah, USA
+  (2025.04.11–12)

+- *Classifier selections in the Cantonese-English bilingual variety and the role of little n*
+  Invited Talk at the University of York, York, UK
+  (2025.05.19)

 - *Morphosyntactic Analysis on Double Plurals in Cantonese-English*
   International Conference on Language Contact, L’Aquila, Italy